TheNetAdmin/NVLeak/docs/reproduce/ReverseEngineering.md

 $ ./utils/umount.sh
 ```

+### Build LENS

-Then build the LENS following the above commands, the only difference is that instead of `NVLeak/nvleak`, this time navigate to `NVLeak/lens` to build results.
+Build the LENS following the above commands, the only difference is that instead of `NVLeak/nvleak`, this time navigate to `NVLeak/lens` to build results.

 ## Figure 2: Pointer chasing latencies and amplification factors

+To reproduce Figure 2, please run LENS experiments, instead of running NVLeak.

+> This is because NVLeak changes a few default behaviors in LENS and does not generate the Figure 2 results.
+We will update NVLeak to make it backward compatible.

 ### Figure 2a